[This is part 2 of our Italy vacation, here’s part 1 if you missed it.]

 Fragola aka strawberries, taste better here, too.
 They don’t have the tartness and are completely ripe everytime.
 Even the tinier baby version of fragola was just as tasty.

 We found lots of great eats in Florence but for our last meal we picked somewhere near the Uffizi gallery and found Trattoria Gabriello.
-Eric enjoyed a plate of rigatoni al cinghiale (wild boar) and I loved my risotto with zucchini and scamorza.
+Lorenzo enjoyed a plate of rigatoni al cinghiale (wild boar) and I loved my risotto with zucchini and scamorza.
 For dessert, we split the creamiest panna cotta with a drizzle of caramel and Italian cookies.

 The other main attractions in Firenze is the Uffizi Gallery & Accademia which can be seen on the same day.
 Do the Uffizi Gallery early in the morning – it will take you at least 2 hours to walk around and see the paintings.
 I only knew of the famous Botticelli painting, The Birth of Venus.
 The Accademia, the statue of David, is the only main attraction there and that can take less than an hour.
 Making reservations is key to avoiding the long lines.